+46 8 21 91 91 +38 050 3487636

 Keloids (keloid scars) as well as hypertrophic scars can be difficult to treat.
 Keloids that underwent surgery or laser treatment are especially resistant to all types of treatment.

-Surgical removal of keloid
+Surgical excision of keloid

-Surgical removal of keloid as an independent method results in 95-100% recurrence (Fig.1.)
+Surgical excision of keloid as an independent method results in 95-100% recurrence (Fig.1.)
 Therefore surgical removal of keloid cannot be applied without combinations with other methods.
 Surgical excision produces an acceptable result in treating hypertrophic scars.

 Radiotherapy of keloid (X-ray therapy)